nicbou/timeline-old/README.md

 * `key`: a unique name for this backup (e.g. "home-server")
 * `key_exchange_method`: The method used to copy SSH keys to the remote host.
 The default (`ssh-copy-id`) works in most cases.

+**Usage notes:**

+* `path` should point to an empty directory, because anything in that directory will be overwritten by Rsync.
+If using Hetzner, don't set it to `./`, because it will delete the SSH keys in `./.ssh`.

 ## Authentication

 This project does not have authentication.
 Everything on the timeline is public, and anyone can make destructive API requests.
 You will need to include your own form of authentication.